 What are we doing?

-Our work is divided into five workpackages:
+Our research is divided into five work packages:

 - Inside the Greater Manchester Spatial Framework

 - Community experience and expertise